More than 1,000 Starbucks baristas go on strike to protest new dress code

 Summers and others also criticized the company for selling styles of Starbucks-branded clothing that employees no longer are allowed to wear to work on an internal website.
 Starbucks said it would give two free black T-shirts to each employee when it announced the new dress code.

-“Thousands of Starbucks partners came to work this week ready to serve their customers and communities,” the company said in a statement.
-“It would be more productive if the union would put the same effort into coming back to the table to finalize a reasonable contract.”
+"It would be more productive if the union would put the same effort into coming back to the table that they're putting into protesting wearing black shirts to work," Starbucks said in a statement.
+"More than 99% of our stores are open today serving customers — and have been all week."

 Starbucks Workers United has been unionizing U.S. stores since 2021.
 Starbucks and the union have yet to reach a contract agreement, despite agreeing to return to the bargaining table in February 2024.